omarmoukawim/MultiAgent-RedTeam-Toolkit/README.md

 ## Introduction

 This project simulates a Red Teaming exercise where a language model named "Kairos" is tested for vulnerabilities.
-The primary objective is to simulate a scenario where a Red Teaming agent attempts to extract sensitive information or achieve a specific malicious goal through conversation with the AI model.
+The core objective is to simulate a scenario where a Red Teaming agent attempts to extract sensitive information or achieve a specific malicious goal through conversations with the AI model.

-**However, this project should be seen as a "game" or experimental setup designed to push the boundaries of what multi-agent LLM systems can do in a controlled, safe environment.** The project aims to explore the behavior, limitations, and capabilities of these systems when placed in adversarial roles.
-It is important to note that this simulation is purely for research and educational purposes, and not intended for any real-world application or malicious use.
+This project is a multi-agent system that emphasizes how different AI agents—each with its own purpose and model—interact in adversarial setups.
+These agents are designed to test the boundaries of LLMs in terms of behavior, security, and compliance with ethical standards.

 ## Architecture

 The project is built around the following components:

-1. **Kairos Assistant**: The AI model being tested for vulnerabilities.
+1. **Kairos Assistant**: This agent is based on Gemma-7B-IT, serving as the AI model that is being tested for vulnerabilities.
+Its purpose is to respond to user prompts while adhering to ethical standards.
-2. **Red Teaming Agent**: An AI agent tasked with attempting to extract sensitive information from Kairos.
+2. **Red Teaming Agent**: Powered by Llama-3.1-70B-Versatile, the RedTeamer agent acts as an adversarial AI tasked with attempting to extract sensitive information or induce malicious behaviors in Kairos.
-3. **Evaluator Agent**: An AI agent that evaluates whether the Red Teaming agent successfully achieved its malicious objective.
+3. **Evaluator Agent**: Also built on Llama-3.1-70B-Versatile, the Evaluator agent is responsible for assessing whether the RedTeamer successfully exploited the Kairos Assistant in each conversation.

-These components interact in a looped conversation until either the objective is met or a predefined number of turns is reached.
+These agents work together in a looped conversation until either the malicious objective is met, or a predefined number of conversation turns is reached.
+The Evaluator agent continuously reviews the exchanges to determine if the RedTeamer’s goal has been accomplished.

 ## Installation